 Compared to legacy networks, fiber optic networks offer reliable faster data transfer solutions and hence attractive telecommunication operators as well as data center companies.
-The fibre optic broadband technology delivers significantly faster download broadband speed than conventional broadband ADSL and (modern) ADSL2+ services.
-Fiber to the home based broadband is preferred by subscribers who wish to send and receive seamless data.
-Service providers in advanced countries such as Japan has started offering 1 Gbps to the residential subscribers.
+The fiber optic broadband technology delivers significantly faster download broadband speed than conventional broadband ADSL and (modern) ADSL2+ services.
+Fiber to the home-based broadband is preferred by subscribers who wish to send and receive seamless data.
+Service providers in advanced countries such as Japan have started offering 1 Gbps to the residential subscribers.

 Vodafone Ghana is partnering communities and real estate developers at key locations across the country to deliver this new technology.
-The company has partner key stakeholders within the country’s housing industry including the Ghana Real Estate Developers Association to roll out this service; and educating and encouraging developers and home owners to see the need to make provision for telecom service as a third utility after water and electricity.
+The company has partner key stakeholders within the country’s housing industry including the Ghana Real Estate Developers Association to roll out this service, and educating and encouraging developers and homeowners to see the need to make provision for telecom service as the third utility after water and electricity.

-Over 1000 homes, she disclosed, have been connected to the fibre network in 20 communities with more communities in line to experience the uniqueness of this new service.
+Over 1000 homes, she disclosed, have been connected to the fiber network in 20 communities with more communities in line to experience the uniqueness of this new service.